- How HubPages Works

 Your article will be locked while it is being edited.
 This allows only one person to edit at a time and ensures that the changes that we make can be recorded.
 Locking does not interfere with traffic or user experience; anyone visiting the page will see the current version, including any edits up to that moment.
 Only articles that are actively being edited will be locked; all of your other articles will be open for you to edit.How long will my article(s) be locked?

-HubPages hired a team of experienced and talented editors to work with Hubbers on improving their content.
+HubPages has a team of experienced and talented editors who work with authors on improving their content.
 Visit our About Us page to read a little more about each editor's background.Will the editors check for plagiarism?

 No. Plagiarism and duplicate content are handled through moderation, not editing.Can I revert changes that were made by the editor?